cleb98/galactic-rag/README.md

    ```bash
    uv sync
    ```
-   or if youi want to work in development mode:
+   or if you want to work in development mode:
    ```bash
    uv sync --group dev